This will be the eighth Mother’s Day since Dominic ran ahead to Heaven.

 Every year presents unique challenges and particular paths that must be navigated anew.
 It’s always an emotional roller coaster.

-Last year our family welcomed a first grandchild.
+Two years ago our family welcomed a first grandchild.
 His frightening entrance into the world made his life all the more precious and Mother’s Day gave us a chance to celebrate him, his mama and the fact that his story has a happy ending.

 This year I’ll be a motherless child when the sun rises tomorrow.
-For the first time in my life, I won’t be able to see or telephone my own mother.
+For the second time in my life, I won’t be able to see or telephone my own mother.
 Another light and life lost from sight.

 Dominic and Mama in Heaven together.